TheImagingSource/tiscamera/doc/pages/uvc.rst

 The default installation path is: /usr/share/theimagingsource/tiscamera/uvc-extension

-For more information on how the UVC extension units are loaded read :any:`tcam-uvc-extension-loader`.
+For more information on how the UVC extension units are loaded, read :any:`tcam-uvc-extension-loader`.

 ===========
 UVC Logging